A data-driven interpretation of the stability of molecular crystals: Introduction

 Yet, molecular crystallization is a complex process that involves multiple cooperative and competing forces.
 Initial nucleation is typically motivated by strong interactions between functional groups\cite{ganguly_long-range_2010, davey_concerning_2006}.
 The structural patterns associated with these guiding interactions (deemed ``supramolecular synthons'') and their hierarchies are often the focus of experimental and computational studies in crystal structure prediction\cite{dey_crystal_2005, sarma_supramolecular_2002}.
 Nevertheless, once molecules have moved within closer range, many factors, including weaker interactions, the expulsion of solvent molecules, and geometric packing, will then determine the short- and potentially long-range order, leading to many potentially-stable polymorphs for a given stoichiometry.
 In the past decades, there has been a growing push to develop a ``holistic'' view of molecular crystallization\cite{desiraju_crystal_2007,corpinot_practical_2019}, not only taking into account the nearest-neighbor contacts but also the interplay of these interactions with other components of the molecular assembly.

-Thus, molecular crystallization has emerged as a hotbed for computational inquiry, as the interplay of many competing interactions necessitates diverse, high-throughput studies\cite{desiraju_crystal_2007}.
+Thus, molecular crystallization has emerged as a hotbed for computational inquiry.
+While it is simpler to rationalize single-site interactions, the interplay of many competing interactions necessitates diverse, high-throughput studies\cite{desiraju_crystal_2007}.
 This focus has led to considerable theoretical and software developments for qualitative and quantitative analyses, including those tailored to crystal structure prediction (CSP)\cite{bruno_new_2002, bruno_retrieval_2004, neumann2008major,doi:10.1126/sciadv.aau3338} and the representation of electrostatic surfaces and molecular geometry\cite{spackman_hirshfeld_2009, spackman_fingerprinting_2002}.
 Even more recently, machine learning has been used to understand the individual configurational and energy landscapes of molecules\cite{egorova_multifidelity_2020, musil_machine_2018,wengert_hybrid_2022,wengert_data-efficient_2021, kapil_complete_2022,seko_representation_2017,bereau_transferable_2015}; however, such techniques have yet to be applied in the general, holistic vein required to extract the qualitative insights that can be used to support crystal design efforts.

+To study molecular crystallization in this broad lens, we have curated a dataset of roughly \nall C+H+N+O+S-containing molecular crystals from those reported in \citet{cordova_shiftml2_2022}.
+In \citet{cordova_shiftml2_2022}, these crystals were initially selected by querying the Cambridge Structural Database (CSD) to identify a diverse set of synthesizable molecular assemblies, including those originally experimentally stabilized at extreme conditions.
+The experimental properties of the full dataset are summarized in Appendix A3.

+The stability of molecular crystals is traditionally studied through the binding (lattice) energy, which is computationally determined by computing the ground-state energies for both the crystal and its molecular components in the dilute gas limit, here computed using DFT-PBE-D2 calculations of each crystal and its relaxed molecular components at ambient conditions.